ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.97.0:
+        *   Added limited vertical zoom to the song editor (performance roll).
+            Still has some vertical scrolling issues.
+Still adding buttons.
     *   Version 0.96.3:
         *   Added ability to modify Note On and Note Off at the same time in the event editor.
 Fixed and updated event::get_rank().